top of page

 Status: Published, Routledge, 2019.

 History Dances: Chronicling the History of Traditional Mandinka Dance, argues that a wealth of information is housed within traditional Mandinka dances.
 Subsequently, the dances can be used as an African derived primary source for writing African history.
-The book highlights the overall value of studying Mandinka dance history specifically, and African dance history generally, and it addresses the issue of scarcity with regard to primary sources for writing African history.

 4. Textbook: Historical Perspectives on Dance in Africa

 Status: Published, Intelligentsia Press, 2020.
-(For more info. click the picture)

-Historical Perspectives on Dance in Africa proves to be a vital introductory text for undergraduate students with little to no experience or prior knowledge of African dance history.
+Historical Perspectives on Dance in Africa, seeks to introduce undergraduate dance history students to the history of locations in North, West, South, and Central Africa, and to the dances that influence and are impacted on by that history.
+Historical Perspectives on Dance in Africa is a vital introductory text for undergraduate students with little to no experience or prior knowledge of African dance history.

 5. Journal: Evoke: A Historical, Theoretical, and Cultural Analysis of Africana Dance